Special relativity: History

 Another way to describe the advance made by the special theory is to say Einstein extended the Galilean principle so that it accounted for the constant speed of light, a phenomenon that had been observed in the Michelson–Morley experiment.
 He also postulated that it holds for all the laws of physics, including both the laws of mechanics and of electrodynamics.

 The theory became essentially complete in 1907, with Hermann Minkowski's papers on spacetime.

 Special relativity has proven to be the most accurate model of motion at any speed when gravitational and quantum effects are negligible.
 Even so, the Newtonian model remains accurate at low velocities relative to the speed of light, for example, everyday motion on Earth.

-When updating his 1911 book on relativity, to include general relativity in 1920, Robert Daniel Carmichael called the earlier work the "restricted theory" as a "special case" of the new general theory; he also used the phrase "special theory of relativity".
-In comparing to the general theory in 1923 Einstein specifically called his earlier work "the special theory of relativity", saying he meant a restriction to frames uniform motion.
+In comparing to the general theory of relativity, Einstein specifically called his earlier work "special theory of relativity" (German: Spezielle Relativitätstheorie) in two short papers published in November 1915 and in a long review article published in 1916, saying he meant a restriction to frames in uniform motion, and was featured in the title of Einstein's popular book Relativity: The Special and the General Theory first published in 1916.
 Just as Galilean relativity is accepted as an approximation of special relativity that is valid for low speeds, special relativity is considered an approximation of general relativity that is valid for weak gravitational fields, that is, at a sufficiently small scale (e.g., when tidal forces are negligible) and in conditions of free fall.
 But general relativity incorporates non-Euclidean geometry to represent gravitational effects as the geometric curvature of spacetime.
 Special relativity is restricted to the flat spacetime known as Minkowski space.
 As long as the universe can be modeled as a pseudo-Riemannian manifold, a Lorentz-invariant frame that abides by special relativity can be defined for a sufficiently small neighborhood of each point in this curved spacetime.